Stomach and Duodenum

 What is the Duodenum?

 The stomach wall is composed of four layers.
 The inner lining (mucosa) consists of millions of microscopic glands which secrete gastric juices.
 Beneath this is a supporting layer (submucosa) and beneath this is the muscle layer.
 This is responsible for stomach contractions and emptying.
 Finally there is a thin outer covering known as the serosa.
-The duodenum has much the same structure but does not secrete acid.

 The stomach and duodenum have a rich blood supply, derived from the aorta (the main artery in the body) and are also supplied by nerves from the spinal cord.
-These help to control the functions of the stomach.

 Function and Control

 The stomach carries out several different functions.
 It acts as the major store for food during a meal and can hold up to 1.5 litres of food and fluid.
 Special cells (parietal cells) in the glands of the inner lining of the stomach secrete powerful hydrochloric acid that help break down food in the stomach.
 Other special cells release protein-digesting enzymes (pepsinogens) which become active in the acid environment and begin digesting protein.
 The stomach secretes a number of other important substances including hormones to regulate the functions of the stomach, mucus to protect the gastric lining from damage by acid, and a substance (intrinsic factor) which is necessary for the body to absorb vitamin B12 from the diet.